janKekanSan/jankekansan.github.io/pages/sona/la.md

 > If **[1]**, then **[2]**

 When [la]{.tokipona} has a sentence, it most often works like this!
-The sentence before [la]{.tokipona} is the circumstance where the sentence after [la]{.tokipona} happens.
+The sentence before [la]{.tokipona} is what causes the sentence after [la]{.tokipona} to happen.

 You can often interpret each sentence individually, then figure out what they mean together from that!
+And this generally expresses cause and effect.

-#### Other Important Topics
+#### Other uses of la

 ##### Multiple la